Biden's mastery of backlash politics takes center stage

 The early signs for Biden are not good.

-His role in the busing fights of the 1970s and early 1980s re-entered the public consciousness following his remarks earlier this month about working with the late segregationist Sens.
+His role in the busing fights of the 1970s and the early 1980s re-entered the public consciousness following his remarks earlier this month about working with the late segregationist Sens.
 James Eastland, D-Miss., and Herman Talmadge, D-Ga.
-His fond recollections of working with senators he disagreed with on many principles and issues prompted an epic tongue-lashing from Sen. Kamala Harris, D-Calif., who is multi-racial and who was bused as part of a desegregation plan, during last week's first Democratic presidential primary debate.
+His fond recollections of working with senators he disagreed with on many principles and issues prompted an epic tongue-lashing from Harris, who is multiracial and who was bused as part of a desegregation plan, during last week's first Democratic presidential primary debate.

 The intricacies of Harris' argument have been complicated by ambiguity in her position on how federal power should be exercised to encourage or require busing now.
 But her ability to counter Biden's narrative of his own civil rights record, challenge the perception among many fellow Democrats that he is the best-equipped to go toe-to-toe with Trump in a fight, and connect voters to her personal story appeared to have an immediate and significant effect on both of their fortunes.